 You can also specify the width and height of the graphics object.
 Enter a width (in points) in the Width field and a height (in points) in the Height field.
 If you have chosen Fill from the Horizontal alignment list, you can instead specify a Minimum width.
 Choose Automatic to compute the minimum width automatically (typically this means a minimum size of 0), or choose Manual to specify a minimum width in the text field underneath.
 If you have chosen Fill from the Vertical alignment list, you can instead specify a Minimum height.
-Choose Automatic to compute the minimum height automatically (typically this means a minimum height automatically (typically this means a minimum height automatically (typically this means a minimum size of 0), or choose Manual to specify a minimum height in the text field underneath.
+Choose Automatic to compute the minimum height automatically (typically this means a minimum size of 0), or choose Manual to specify a minimum height in the text field underneath.